bharnats/Save_Earth/README.md

 web develper, all I need to do is put this information online for the world to see and then the matter will finally be put to rest.

 The collection is too large to search through manually.
-Hence, I developed a javascript code that will create a table dynamically based upon a [dataset we provide](/new_data.js).
+Hence, I developed a javascript code that will create a table dynamically based upon a [dataset](/new_data.js).
 We also need to allow our users to search through the table for specific pieces of information.
 There's a catch though...
 We only use pure JavaScript, HTML, and CSS on our web pages.
 They are the only coding languages which can be trusted !!

 ### Automatic Table and Multiple Search Categories